davidcorne/dbn/README.md

 ### pen

 Used to set the pen color.
 Default is black.
 Takes one parameter - a number between 0 and 100.
-0 is white ( think 0% black) and 100 is black (100% black).
-When you use the line or dot (set) command, it renders in that color.
+0 is white (think 0% black) and 100 is black (100% black).
+When you use the line command, it renders in that color.
 The color can be changed, as well. for example:

 ```